 Perfect results cannot be guaranteed with either procedure.
 Short-term complications following laser eye surgery can occur in some cases but they usually resolve by themselves or respond to treatment and are not expected to have any long-term effects on vision.
 Short-term complications can include:

-- Following PRK a sensation of a foreign body in the eye may be experienced.
+- Following PRK the sensation of a foreign body in the eye may be experienced

 - Refraction after surgery can be slow to stabilise.
 It appears to reach stability between six and 24 months after surgery.